reyn.dev.testing.LLMReplay API¶

 Key computation¶

-The key depends on whether the call carries tools. canonical(x) is
+The key is the scenario. canonical(x) is

 # No tools and no tool_choice (legacy form — preserves pre-tools fixture keys):